gnomadic/tavern-protocol/docs/PLAYMINT.md

 PLAYMINT offers a fun and interactive way to engage your community members.
 It allows you to create shared experiences centered around your NFTs and foster stronger connections.

-### What are the monetization options for Playmint games?
+### What are the monetization options for PLAYMINT games?

 We're still figuring this out!
 Of course your NFT projects are yours to monetize, but that has nothing to do with PLAYMINT.

-### Where can I learn more about building games with Playmint?
+### Where can I learn more about building games with PLAYMINT?

 We're just getting started!
 [Join our discord](https://discord.gg/2rdEHsPZHN) and [reach out on warpcast](https://warpcast.com/playmint)!